Mi-V-Soft-RISC-V/miv-rv32-documentation/soft-ip-driver-user-guides/CoreTSE/coretse-driver-user-guide.md

 <div id="Functions$TSE_set_wol_callback$description" data-type="text">

-The `TSE_set_wol_callback()` function registers the function that is called by the CoreTSE driver when Wake on LAN (WoL) is enabled and a WoL event is detected.
+The `TSE_set_wol_callback()` function registers the function that is called by the CoreTSE driver when Wake on LAN (WoL) feature is enabled and WoL event is detected.
 The WoL event happens when either a Unicast match frame or AMD magic packet frame is detected by CoreTSE.
 The wol_enable parameter in tse_cfg_t structure decides which type of packets can cause the WoL event.